UCSB-CMPTGCS20-S16/CS20-S16-lab06/README.md

 There is nothing special about the variable name where—you could call it myDir or whatever name you like.
 We are just defining a string variable that we are adding in front of the filename to tell Python where to find it.

-What you put after `where=` will depend on where you created your lab06 directory, and will depend on whether you are on working on Windows XP, Windows Vista, Mac, or Linux.
+What you put after `where =` will depend on where you created your lab06 directory, and will depend on whether you are on working on Windows XP, Windows Vista, Mac, or Linux.

-The same trick might be needed on CSIL if you didn't cd into the ~/cs20/lab06 directory before typing `idle`—in this case, use where='/path/to/your/home/directory/cs20/lab06'
+The same trick might be needed on CSIL if you didn't cd into the *~/cs20/lab06* directory before typing `idle`—in this case, use `where='/path/to/your/home/directory/cs20/lab06'`

 ### A note about the home directory symbol `~`